th7mo/th7mo.com/git.md

 cd {repository-name}.git/
 ```

-Now add a worktree to the root directory of the repository:
+Now add a worktree to the root of the repository:

 ```sh
 git worktree add ../{branch-name}